 LAL-D leads to CE and TG accumulation in hepatocytes and liver-resident macrophages (Kupffer cells) with subsequent progression to fibrosis.
 The high prevalence of severe fibrosis in LAL-D and its rapid progression to cirrhosis suggest that lysosomal CE and TG accumulation is a potent driver of liver fibrosis[9-11].
-A recent study[12] showed increased plasma transaminases in hepatocyte-specific LAL-deficient mice (Liv-Lipa -/-), as well as upregulation of hepatic cytokines and chemokines, known to drive inflammation and leading to Kupffer cell activation and liver damage.
+A recent study showed increased plasma transaminases in hepatocyte-specific LAL-deficient mice (Liv-Lipa -/-) as well as upregulation of hepatic cytokines and chemokines, known to drive inflammation and leading to Kupffer cell activation and liver damage[12].
 In addition, lysosomal CE accumulation induces Kupffer cell activation, causing inflammation and liver damage in high fat/high cholesterol fed Liv-Lipa-/-mice.
 These findings indicated that hepatocytes’ LAL plays a critical role for liver homeostasis and function.

-A recent study reported data on allograft recurrence, liver failure and other clinical outcomes in 18 liver transplantation (LT) LAL-D patients.
-LT was necessary for treatment of LAL-D- associated liver failure, but, interestingly, did not correct LAL activity, which remained deficient post-LT[13].
+A recent study reported data on allograft recurrence, liver failure, and other clinical outcomes in 18 liver transplantation (LT) LAL-D patients.
+LT was necessary for treatment of LAL-D- associated liver failure but, interestingly, did not correct LAL activity, which remained deficient post-LT[13].
 Therefore, LT does not prevent systemic LAL-D disease progression.
 So, though life saving for liver failure patients, LT does not correct deficient LAL enzyme in bone marrow derived histiocytes; moreover, LT does not even prevent multi-organ disease progression or liver disease recurrence, as observed in liver biopsies within the first year following LT.

-In addition, Burton et al[14] have shown how, in patients with genetic LAL deficiency, 20 weeks treatment with enzyme replacement therapy (Sebelipase-alpha) is able to reduce hepatic fat evaluated by magnetic resonance.
+In addition, Burton et al[14] have shown how, in patients with genetic LAL deficiency, 20 wk treatment with enzyme replacement therapy (Sebelipase-alpha) is able to reduce hepatic fat evaluated by magnetic resonance.
 In addition, treated patients showed serum liver enzymes and serum lipids improvement.

 LAL ACTIVITY REDUCTION AND NAFLD

-The term NAFLD indicates a set of diseases associated with the presence of excessive accumulation of hepatic fat, in the absence of chronic viral infection and alcohol abuse.
+The term NAFLD indicates a set of diseases associated with the presence of excessive accumulation of hepatic fat in the absence of chronic viral infection and alcohol abuse.
 NAFLD is the most common hepatic disease.
 It is estimated that the prevalence in the general population is about 20%-30%, reaching up to 70%-90% in the obese or diabetic population[15].

-NAFLD, in the initial phases, presents as simple steatosis, whose main histological finding is the presence of predominantly macrocytic steatosis in at least 5% of hepatocytes; in some cases, simple steatosis evolves into non-alcoholic steatohepatitis (NASH), in which to the histological picture includes steatosis, ballooning, and inflammation with progressive increase in fibrosis.
-In the past, NAFLD was considered a benign condition; however, recent evidence suggests a less favourable prognosis, due to the possible evolution in cirrhosis, hepatocellular carcinoma and hepatic failure[16].
+NAFLD, in the initial phases, presents as simple steatosis, whose main histological finding is the presence of predominantly macrocytic steatosis in at least 5% of hepatocytes; in some cases, simple steatosis evolves into non-alcoholic steatohepatitis (NASH), in which the histological picture includes steatosis, ballooning, and inflammation with a progressive increase in fibrosis.
+In the past, NAFLD was considered a benign condition; however, recent evidence suggests a less favorable prognosis, due to the possible evolution in cirrhosis, hepatocellular carcinoma, and hepatic failure[16].
 Today, NAFLD is considered the main cause of cryptogenic cirrhosis, the prevalence of which is increasing in recent years, especially in patients with history of obesity and type II diabetes.
-NAFLD is the second indication for liver transplantation in the US and is expected to exceed C virus hepatitis (HCV) and alcoholic hepatitis in the next few years, becoming the first cause for liver transplant[17].
+NAFLD is the second indication for liver transplantation in the US and is expected to exceed hepatitis C virus (HCV) and alcoholic hepatitis in the next few years, becoming the first cause for liver transplant[17].

 Numerous pathogenic factors contribute to the accumulation of lipids in the hepatocytes and, in a proportion of patients, the development of fibrotic processes[18].
-Among them, insulin resistance, oxidative stress and low-grade chronic inflammation supported by the production of cytokines deriving from visceral fat.
-However, the pathogenic mechanisms underlying the progression of simple steatosis to NASH and cirrhosis are not yet fully clarified, nor are tools available to predict the evolution of NAFLD.
+Among them, insulin resistance, oxidative stress, and low-grade chronic inflammation supported by the production of cytokines deriving from visceral fat.
+However, the pathogenic mechanisms underlying the progression of simple steatosis to NASH and cirrhosis are not yet fully clarified nor are tools available to predict the evolution of NAFLD.